VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/STM32F407G-DISC1_SPI-TX-RX-FullDuplex-DMA_PDM2PCM_TIM2_DAC_SingleBoard/readme.md

 After the PCM data is retrieved, is it converted to 12bit DAC with 1.5V or 2048 as the center

 ** DMA setup/strategy
-There will be an interrupt on Half and after completed DMA transfer
+There will be an interrupt on Half and after completed DMA transfer of the SPI 2000 bytes
 PDM data variable to use 2x of 1000 bytes variable where first half [0 - 999] will be used for half of the DMA and [1000 - 1999] will be used for the other half or when DMA is completed
-PCM
+PCM data variable to use 2x of 125 int16 variable where first half [0 - 124] will be used for half of the DMA and [125 - 250] will be used for the other half or when DMA is completed
+DAC data variable to use 2x of 125 uint16 variable where first half [0 - 124] will be used for half of the DMA and [125 - 250] will be used for the other half or when DMA is completed

 ** DMA Interrupt
-Half and Complete both will process the 125 PDM data to send to DAC and
+SPI Half and Complete DMA transfer both will process the 125 PDM data to be sent to DAC